Got a Pot? Elevate it!

 Read More

-Recently at his nursery in Fallbrook, CA, succulent expert Don Newcomer showed me a rare columnar, spineless cactus from Mexico: Lophocereus schottii (totem pole cactus).
+Succulent expert Don Newcomer showed me a rare columnar, spineless cactus from Mexico: Lophocereus schotii (totem pole cactus).
 It can be chubby and lumpy, tall and skinny, or columnar and spiral-forming.
-Lophocereus (Pachycereus) schottii has spines.
+Lophocereus (Pachycereus) schotii has spines.
 The monstrose form has club-shaped trunks with spineless protuberances.
-There are three monstrose varieties: fat (obesa),…
+There are three monstrose varieties: fat (obesa), spiral (spiralis) and skinny or totem…

 Read More